 \subsection{Experimental Evaluation}

-We evaluate two manipulation tasks using vacuum mode (Configuration I) for its superior force and surface adaptability.
-Inclined transport, trained with 150 demonstrations, involves a six-stage process where the system first positions above the surface, searches for suitable contact regions, aligns to the target location, adjusts tilt angle guided by tactile feedback to match the 5°-15° inclined surface, verifies contact through deformation sensing with LED-enabled tactile mode, and performs secure lifting after pneumatic valve activation.
-Orange extraction, trained with 100 demonstrations, consists of transparent cover removal in vision mode with LED off, realignment above the orange, then tactile-guided grasping with LED-enabled contact detection for the deformable fruit.
-Fig.~\ref{fig:FigTaskRollouts} illustrates representative execution sequences for both tasks.
-Five configurations (Ours, w/o Multi-Head Attention, w/o Peripheral View, w/o Central View, Workspace Camera Only) were trained for 500 epochs with batch size 16 on RTX4090 GPU, with each configuration undergoing 30 trials per task totaling 300 experiments.
+We evaluate two tasks: inclined transport (150 demos) and orange extraction (100 demos), collected via kinesthetic teaching at 30 Hz and downsampled to 10 Hz, with randomized positions, angles, and orientations, and random cropping augmentation (76$\times$76 from 224$\times$224).
+Inclined transport involves positioning above the surface (7 cm $\times$ 5.3 cm $\times$ 6 cm), searching for suitable contact regions, adjusting tilt angle guided by tactile feedback to match the inclined surface (5\textdegree, 10\textdegree, or 15\textdegree), verifying contact, and performing secure lifting.
+Orange extraction consists of transparent cover removal (container: 15 cm $\times$ 10.5 cm $\times$ 7 cm) in vision mode, realignment above the orange (approximately 6 cm diameter), then tactile-guided grasping with LED-enabled contact detection.